 The trek is a great opportunity to get off the grid and experience what Peru is all about!

 Your Salkantay Trek itinerary and experience will be highly dependent on which tour operator you book through.
 For my trip we went with Alpaca Expeditions.

 Read on to get the full scoop on how my trip to Peru with my brother Alex went!
-If you're more interested in reading about what to pack for Salkantay you can find my guide on that here!
+If you're more interested in reading about what to pack for the Salkantay Trek I've written a full post on that as well.

 Alpaca Expeditions is the Best Salkantay Trek Tour Operator

 Is it fair for me to say Alpaca Expeditions is the best Salkantay Trek tour operator?
 After all, I've never done the trek with anyone else.

 Probably not, but considering they earned an A+ in every category I could possibly grade them on, we're gonna roll with it.